mollerse/frp-sbs/blogpost.md

 ## The Application
 Before we get down to the business of code, we will need to define our application.
-The application used for the comparison will be a simple record (the vinyl kind, not the data kind) collection It will list out records in the collection and allow the user to add new records.
+The application used for the comparison will be a simple record (the vinyl kind, not the data kind) collection.
+It will list out records in the collection and allow the user to add new records.
 To ensure consistency in the collection, the application will only allow unique records and valid data.